andresg747/cookunity-pokemon/Readme.md

 ## Features

+- API:
   - Create, Read, Update, and Delete Pokemon
-- List all Pokemon
+  - List all Pokemon with pagination
   - List Pokemon weaknesses and resistances
   - Pokemon battle simulation
-- Swagger documentation for API endpoints
+  - Swagger documentation
-- Unit / Integration tests for API endpoints and utility functions
+  - Unit / Integration tests for endpoints and utility functions

+- Client:
+  - List all Pokemon
   - Filter Pokemon by name and type in the client
+  - Select a Pokemon to view its details
+  - Battle mode to simulate a battle between two Pokemon

 ## Requirements